 Reading Group

 Theory informs praxis!
-Peninsula DSA engages in ongoing political education in socialist history and thought.
+We engage in ongoing political education in socialist history and thought.

 (See also: PDSA’s recommended media resources.)